TheJumpCloud/support/PowerShell/JumpCloud Commands Gallery/Windows Commands/Windows - Install Sentine One Agent.md

 1. Download the Sentinel One Agent installer and host it at a URL that your devices can access.
 2. Edit the first two lines of the script to include your Customer ID (with checksum value) and the URL where you are hosting the installer.
 3. Extend the command timeout to a value that makes sense in your environment.
 The suggested command timeout for an environment with average network speeds on devices with average computing power is 10 minutes.
 Note that the command may timeout with a 124 error code in the command result window if not extended, but the script will continue to run.
-4. It is recommended to set the Launch Event for the command to “Run As Repeating” with an interval of one hour.

 #### _Import This Command_